Apperception: Meaning in philosophy

 The term originates with René Descartes in the form of the word apercevoir in his book Traité des passions.
 Leibniz introduced the concept of apperception into the more technical philosophical tradition, in his work Principes de la nature fondés en raison et de la grâce; although he used the word practically in the sense of the modern attention, by which an object is apprehended as "not-self" and yet in relation to the self.

 Immanuel Kant distinguished transcendental apperception from empirical apperception.
 The first is the perception of an object as involving the consciousness of the pure self as subject – "the pure, original, unchangeable consciousness that is the necessary condition of experience and the ultimate foundation of the unity of experience".
-The second is "the consciousness of the concrete actual self with its changing states", the so-called "inner sense" (Otto F. Kraushaar in Runes).
+The second is "the consciousness of the concrete actual self with its changing states", the so-called "inner sense" (Otto Kraushaar in Dagobert D. Runes (1972)).

 The German philosopher Theodor Lipps distinguished the terms perception and apperception in his 1902 work Vom Fühlen, Wollen und Denken.
 Perception, for Lipps, is a generic term that covers such psychic occurrences as auditory and tactile sensations, recollections, visual representations in memory, etc. But these perceptions do not always hold one's conscious attention – perception is not always consciously noticed.
-Lipps uses the term apperception, then, to refer to attentive perception, wherein, in addition to merely perceiving an object, either one also consciously attends to the perceived object or one also attends to the very perception of the object.
+Lipps uses the term apperception, then, to refer to attentive perception, wherein, in addition to merely perceiving an object, one also consciously attends to the perceived object or one also attends to the very perception of the object.